aziddy/nightvison_goggles/README.md

   <br>
   <br>
   <br>
-  The LM350 outputs ~1.5v with the given resistor config below and ~0.4-0.5A draw from the IR Light.
-The LM350 seems to get real hot though, so I would recommend a small buck converter if you have one on hand
+  <s>The LM350 outputs ~1.5v with the given resistor config below and ~0.4-0.5A draw from the IR Light.
+The LM350 seems to get real hot though, so I would recommend a small buck converter if you have one on hand</s>
   <br>
   <br>
     <img align="top" style="vertical-align:top" src="https://github.com/aziddy/nightvison_goggles/blob/master/media/wiring_proto.PNG?raw=true" width="400"/>